Operation Imperial Lake: August to December 1970

+September

 On 5 September, Company E pursued a PAVN soldier into a cave in a ravine near LZ Vulture and were met by heavy weapons fire.
-The other 3 companies moved to the area and proceeded to engage an estimated 30-50 PAVN in the ravine in close combat over the next 3 days.
+The other three companies moved to the area and proceeded to engage an estimated 30-50 PAVN in the ravine in close combat over the next three days.
 On 9 September, after having lost 3 Marines killed in the ravine, the Marines were pulled back to allow air strikes on the area.
 By 12 September the Marines had pacified the area with the PAVN having been killed, sealed in caves or withdrawn from the ravine.
 From 14 to 30 September, the Marines killed 14 PAVN/VC in ambushes throughout the operational area.

 On 13 September, 3/7 Marines joined the operation landing southwest of the 2/7 Marines position.
 On 20 September, the 3/7 Marines launched Operation Imperial Lake South, which continued until the end of September with minimal results.

-On 16 September, a VC defector led Company E, 2/7 Marines to 2 base camps of the 91st Sapper Battalion.
-On 20 September, the Marines found a headquarters and hospital complex in caves and tunnel underneath LZ Vulture and captured 2 VC medical corpsmen who revealed that the complex had been evacuated after the 31 August bombardment.
+On 16 September, a VC defector led Company E, 2/7 Marines to two base camps of the 91st Sapper Battalion.
+On 20 September, the Marines found a headquarters and hospital complex in caves and tunnel underneath LZ Vulture and captured two VC medical corpsmen who revealed that the complex had been evacuated after the 31 August bombardment.

 On 22 September, Company F, 2/7 Marines left the operation, and on 23 September, Company G, the mortar battery and the 2/7 Marines command group redeployed to Landing Zone Baldy, leaving only Company E in the area of operations and Company I, 3/7 Marines in the Imperial Lake South area of operations.

 At the end of September, the 5th Marine Regiment took over the operation from the 7th Marine Regiment, which was redeploying to the United States as part of Operation Keystone Robin Alpha.
 Company M, 3rd Battalion, 5th Marines replaced Company E, 2/7 Marines at LZ Vulture, while Company L 3/5 Marines replaced Company I 3/7 Marines in the southern area.